-Crypto Officer initiated zeroization will occur when the:
+Crypto Officer initiated zeroization will occur immediately when the:

-- 1. Module Erase command issued from the CLI or CM application - 2.
+- 1. Module Erase command issued from the CLI or remote management application - 2.
 Front Panel key press Erase sequence is selected - 3.
 Concealed front panel "Emergency" Erase button is depressed

-Automatic zeroization will occur when the module is:
+Automatic zeroization will occur immediately when the module is: